yasithrashan/vscode-telemetry/README.md

 # VSCode Telemetry Extension

-A Visual Studio Code extension that implements custom telemetry tracking by sending events to a configurable HTTP endpoint for monitoring and analysis.
+A Visual Studio Code extension that implements telemetry tracking using VSCode's native TelemetryLogger API with a custom HTTP sender for monitoring and analysis.

 ## Overview

-This extension demonstrates a lightweight telemetry solution that:
+This extension demonstrates a telemetry solution that:
+- Uses VSCode's native TelemetryLogger API for standardized telemetry
-- Sends telemetry events to a custom HTTP API endpoint
+- Implements a custom TelemetrySender to send events to an HTTP API endpoint
-- Implements the VSCode TelemetrySender interface for standardized tracking
 - Includes a local Express server for testing and development
-- Provides simple event and error tracking capabilities
+- Provides structured event tracking with common properties

 ## Features

+- **Native TelemetryLogger**: Uses VSCode's built-in TelemetryLogger API for standardized telemetry
-- **Custom Telemetry Reporter**: Implements VSCode's TelemetrySender interface for event and error tracking
+- **Custom HTTP Sender**: Implements TelemetrySender interface to send data to HTTP endpoints
-- **HTTP API Integration**: Sends telemetry data to any HTTP endpoint via POST requests
+- **Common Properties**: Support for adding extension-wide metadata like version numbers
 - **Test Server Included**: Express-based test server to capture and display telemetry locally
-- **Event & Error Tracking**: Separate methods for tracking events and errors with structured data
 - **Development-Friendly**: Simple architecture that's easy to understand and extend

 ## Installation